World Religions and Interreligious Dialogue will be held Wednesday, April 2, at the Pontifical College Josephinum.

 Numrich, who has training in both theology and the academic study of religion with degrees from Aurora College, Garrett-Evangelical Theological Seminary and Northwestern University, kicked off the series in 2005.

-For more information about the April 2 lecture, contact the academic dean's office at the Josephinum, 614-985-227, or send an email to firstname.lastname@example.org.
+For more information about the April 2 lecture, call the academic dean's office at the Josephinum, 614-985-227, or email firstname.lastname@example.org.